-Education is considered a necessity, and an internationally recognized degree is seen as a prerequisite for a successful professional life.
-Many students go abroad for higher education to improve their future employment chances.
-However, choosing an institution that is both globally recognized and comprehensive in its course offerings may be challenging.
+Education is considered a necessity, and an internationally recognized degree is often seen as a helpful foundation for professional growth.
+Many students go abroad for higher education to improve their future employment prospects.
+However, choosing an institution that is both globally recognized and comprehensive in its course offerings can be challenging.

 In this article, we have outlined seven of the top public universities in Taiwan in detail.